Kacper Śpiewak

-Kacper Śpiewak (born 30 May 2000) is a Polish professional footballer who plays as a forward for I liga club Polonia Warsaw.
+Kacper Śpiewak (born 30 May 2000) is a Polish professional footballer who plays as a forward for II liga club Sokół Kleczew.

-Śpiewak began his senior club career playing for Stal Stalowa Wola, before signing with Bruk-Bet Termalica in 2020, winning the promotion to the Ekstraklasa in his first season.
+Śpiewak began his senior club career playing for Stal Stalowa Wola, before signing with Bruk-Bet Termalica in 2020, winning promotion to the Ekstraklasa in his first season.
 In 2023, he moved to Motor Lublin, where he repeated the same feat.
-In January 2025, he joined Polonia Warsaw.
+In January 2025, he joined Polonia Warsaw, before returning to Stal twelve months later.
+In mid-2026, he moved to Sokół Kleczew.

 Club career

 Stal Stalowa Wola

 Śpiewak started his career with Stal Stalowa Wola.

 On 30 July 2017, he made his professional debut for Stal, in a 1–1 II liga draw to Gryf Wejherowo.
 In his third season at Stal, he scored his premier goal, as his team drew 2–2 to Olimpia Elbląg.
 At the end of that campaign, Stal was relegated to III liga.
 In the 2020–21 season, he played two games, scoring one goal in a Polish Cup fixture against Skra Częstochowa.